-Structured Data Overview: Tabular, Hierarchical, and Graph Data Formats
+Structured Data Overview: Tabular, Hierarchical, Graph

 Understand the three structural families of data: tabular (CSV), hierarchical (JSON/YAML/XML), and graph (RDF/GraphML).
 Pick the right model.